sztrzask/maklipsa.github.io/_posts/2019-07-29-WhyUseAServiceMeshAFewArguments.md

 It is better to fail them earlier and have a chance for the system healing itself.
 An overload circuit breaker protects from failure happening, not from the consequences of failure.
 Such a circuit breaker is hard to implement on the application layer, but very simple when using a service mesh.

-# Get ride of documentation
+# Get rid of documentation

+At least some parts of it.
 A service mesh can easily give us the **actual** topology of the system.
 No more looking at diagrams and asking ourselves:

 <div id="wrapper">
     <div class="button" >How outdated is it?</div>